 The Upney 1939 map provides a strong contrast, for the area is now largely built up, with many roads now developed off Longbridge Road.
 Upney station is now open, and other features include Lodge Avenue and streets to its east, Sandringham Road, Barking Park, isolation hospital (no longer very isolated!)
 Extracts from a 1933 directory are included to make this, with Tony Clifford's introduction an invaluable picture of the area as it developed across the years.

 An index map showing the areas covered by this and adjacent maps is available here.
-The map links up with London Sheets 44 East Ham & Barking to the west, and Essex Sheets 78.16 Goodmayes to the north, 87.01 Parsloes to the east.
+The map links up with London Sheets 44 East Ham & Barking to the west, and Essex Sheets 78.16 Goodmayes to the north, 87.01 Parsloes to the east, 86.08 Barking SE to the south

 The Barking & Upney 1897 map is on different sheetlines, showing much the same area but stretching somewhat further west and south.
 This means that it does cover part of central Barking, including the station, Local Board Offices on East Street, Ripple Road, St Paul's Road and southward to Morley Road.
 Along the southern part of the map are Greatfield, Mowers House,, Eastbury House and the cemetery.
 The village of Upney is top centre.
 The map includes a commercial directory for Barking 1894.

-Follow this link for a complete list of our London maps or here for our Essex maps.
+• Follow this link for a list of our maps for Essex in outer London or here for Essex county.